christakakis/r_data_analysis/README.md

 # R Data Analysis Repository
 **Analysis and Visualization with R for various datasets.**

 #### The main goal of the repo is to understand in depth the most famous libraries in R language and visualize various datasets.
-The will be in format of R Markdown and R Shiny Dashboard.
+The codes will be presented in format of R Markdown and R Shiny Dashboard.

 ### Briefly, the repo contains: